 The Transfer Problem

-The central issue with generic drills is transfer — or more precisely, the lack of it.
+The central issue with generic drills is transfer, or more precisely, the lack of it.
 Transfer is the degree to which a skill learned in one context (a drill) carries over to another context (a game).
 The research is consistent: the more a practice activity resembles the game environment, the higher the transfer.

 This is not intuitive.
 We assume that if an athlete can execute a perfect pass in a drill, they can execute it in a game.
-But ecological dynamics tells us that skill is not stored in a vacuum — it is coupled to the environment.
+But ecological dynamics tells us that skill is not stored in a vacuum.
+It is coupled to the environment.
 A pass executed without pressure, without scanning, without decision-making, and without movement is a different motor pattern than a pass executed with all of those things present.

 The Hidden Costs of Line Drills